Yes, pork rinds are keto-friendly and used widely by people on low-carb diets.

 - Breadcrumbs.
 Simply crush your pork rinds, and use them as a keto-friendly breadcrumb replacement (perfect for keto meatballs).
 Or, you can grind together with other keto ingredients to make a delicious low-carb breading.

-- Flour substitute.
-You may also find ground pork rinds used as a part of a keto-friendly flour mix for bread and buns.
-In fact, this is exactly what we did with our low-carb pancake sandwich.
+- Gluten-free flour substitute.
+You may also find ground pork rinds used as a part of a keto-friendly flour mix for gluten-free bread, buns, and pancakes.
+In fact, this is exactly what we did with our low-carb pancake sandwich and savory pork rind pancakes.

 - Crunchy topping.
 If you want to add more fat, flavor, and crunch to your meal, simply crush up some pork rinds and garnish your meal with it (perfect for keto casseroles).